Space science in Estonia: Current programs

 After re-gaining independence in 1991 its space research has mainly focused on cosmology.
 Since the 2000 the Estonian industry is again involved with the space sector where various specializing has taken place.
 Many Estonian companies are involved in the production of antennas for ground station for satellite communication, which have also contributed to the Mars Express mission.
 Furthermore, one of the Estonian companies built a large antenna reflector back structure for an ESA 35 metres radio telescope in Australia, which tracked Mars Express on its way to the red planet.

 Science programs

-For several years Estonian scientists have collaborated with the ESA program Gaia, which plans to launch a space probe in 2011 to measure the brightness and exact coordinates of millions of space objects, both in the Milky Way galaxy as well as in more distant galaxies.
+For several years Estonian scientists have collaborated with the ESA program Gaia, which launched a space probe in 2011 to measure the brightness and exact coordinates of millions of space objects, both in the Milky Way galaxy as well as in more distant galaxies.
 Estonian scientists have offered their advice on how to measure these objects by using spectrophotometry.